siemens/kas/docs/userguide.rst

 Including configuration files from other repos
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Its also possible to include configuration files from other repos like this:
+It's also possible to include configuration files from other repos like this:

 .. code-block:: yaml